 Get value of property from element instance

-Load the Small UAV model, create an architecture instance, and get the mass property value of a nested component.
+Load the small unmanned aerial vehicle (UAV) model, create an architecture instance, and get the mass property value of a nested component.

 massValue = 1.7000 unit = 'kg'

 architecture instance | component instance | port instance | connector instance